strategineer/personal-website/content/blog/2025-12-21/index.md

 Given how amazing Earthion is on every conceivable level (art, music, gameplay, you name it), if it had released back then I think it could have been responsible for reversing Sega's meteoric descent into obscurity and game publisher-dom.

-If developing a Sega Genesis (which I'll remind you is a console that released in the year of our lord 1989) game in 2025 doesn't scream **freak** to you then I don't what would.
+If developing a Sega Genesis (which I'll remind you is a console that released in the year of our lord 1989) game in 2025 doesn't scream **freak** to you then I don't know what would.

 ## [Baby Steps](https://store.steampowered.com/app/1281040/Baby_Steps/)